Iron sharpening iron

 We need to look at the hidden picture behind our desire to “fix” our men.
 Why do we feel the need to try to fix our men?
 Why do we want them to change?
 Perhaps getting to the bottom of the issue would be helpful.
 Ask yourself: what is my motive in this?

-- Is it because I want him to look good to others?
+- I want him to look good to others?

-- Is it because I wish he were more like someone else?
+- I wish he were more like someone else?

-- Is it because if he fails it makes me look bad?
+- if he fails it makes me look bad?

-- Is it because I honestly feel that he is not living a life of integrity or compassion?
+- I honestly feel that he is not living a life of integrity or compassion?

 Our husbands need us to be in their corner – supporting and encouraging them to be the best they can be.
 When there is untapped potential there, we should be tapping it and encouraging him to use that potential.
 When he’s afraid to do something because he doesn’t want to fail, help him see that even if he loses a battle, it doesn’t mean he can’t win the war.